 Binge Eating Disorder Treatment

 Do you binge when you’re stressed or depressed?
-Do you keep eating when full and are unable to stop?
+Do you overeat when full and are unable to stop?
 Do you eat normally with others, but binge when alone?
 Do you feel out-of-control, helpless, ashamed, guilty, and frustrated about your binging?
 Does your shame prevent you from talking about your relationship with food and seeking help?
 It shouldn’t.
 You are not alone: Binge Eating Disorder (BED) affects 6-8 million Americans, but, sadly, it is often unrecognized, misdiagnosed, or misunderstood by professionals, and less than half receive treatment.
+Perhaps your case is not that severe, but it's enough that you want help.

 We can help you.
 Using metabolic testing and body composition analysis, our nutritionists (who have expertise in BED) will give you a plan and work with you to help you to take back control of your life and health.